samsquire/ideas5/README.md

 # 60. Product mixer

+I have a number of skills that can be mixed together to produce something useful.
+But alone I can only do so much unless I push through unchartered territory.
+Wouldn't it be good if we could define our skills and our operations and allow others to communicate with us to mix things into new products?

+Could use LLMs too.

 # 61. High level low level concern mixing, whenever syntax

 How do you mix high level and low level concerns?